Engineering graduate events

 BAE Systems Virtual Insights

-A virtual event, this is for predominately female or non-binary STEM students and takes place on the 17th June 2025.
+A virtual event for female or non-binary STEM students, it takes place on the 17th June 2025.
 BAE Systems is one of the top defence companies in Europe and was founded in 1999.
-Hiring 107,000 globally, they have roles that include aeronautical engineers, weapons engineers and model-based systems engineer.
+Hiring 107,000 globally, they have roles in aeronautical engineering, weapons engineering and model-based systems engineering.

 At the event, you will gain greater insight into BAE’s 2026 graduate roles.
 They will discuss the training, the projects and responsibilities.
-You will also receive advice on the application process and what you can expect during the role.
+You will also receive advice on the application process and what you can expect if you're accepted.

 For those attending, there will be an introduction to the event followed by a graduate panel with talks from those succeeding in the industry.
-There will also be an early careers Q&A which will offer the opportunity for you to ask questions about the roles.
-You can also visit their website to find out more about the company after the event.
+There will also be an early careers Q&A with opportunities for you to ask questions about the roles.

 Future Female Engineers

-This event which is taking place in October 2025 is for female and non-binary students who want to start their career in engineering.
-The event offers the chance to learn more about top engineering employers who are hoping to inspire and commit to creating diverse and inclusive workplaces.
-With a Diversity in Tech report finding only 20% of software engineering in the UK were women or non-binary in 2024, this is a great opportunity to give those in unrepresented in the industry a chance.
+This event, taking place in October 2025, is for female and non-binary students who want to start their career in engineering.
+The event offers the chance to learn more about top engineering employers who are actively creating diverse and inclusive workplaces.
+With a Diversity in Tech report finding only 20% of software engineering in the UK were women or non-binary in 2024, this is a great opportunity for those usually underrepresented in the engineering industry.

-During the event, you will get to network with people in the industry and get a chance to speak to top employers and make connections.
-These will come in useful when applying for graduate schemes.
-You will hear from women and non-binary engineers about their experience in the graduate schemes and their professional journeys.
+During the event, you will get to network with people in the industry, speak to top employers and make connections - all of which are invaluable when applying for graduate schemes.
+You will hear from women and non-binary engineers about their graduate experiences and professional journeys.

-You will also find out about different internships, placements and schemes designed to help you have a rewarding and successful career.
+You will also learn about different internships, placements and schemes designed to help you have a rewarding and successful career.

-During the event, there will be an introduction and icebreaker followed by an engineering related team challenge to break the ice.
-There will be a skills session followed by a panel Q&A where you can ask essential questions.
+During the event, there will be an introduction followed by an engineering related team challenge to break the ice.
+The second half of the event consists of a skills session and, finally, a Q&A session.

 Self Made Engineers

-For students from lower socioeconomic backgrounds, we host the Self Made Engineers event.
-The careers event which occurs in Central London.
-Those attending should be studying engineering or a STEM related subject and come from a social mobility background.
+For students from lower socioeconomic backgrounds, we host the Self Made Engineers event in Central London.
+The event is open to students majoring in engineering or another STEM related subject from a social mobility background.

-During the event, you will get to network with those leading engineering employers who are committed to social mobility and inclusive workplaces.
-You can also connect with those in the industry who have come from similar backgrounds.
-There will be panels and speakers who have been successful in the engineering career path.
+During the event, you will get to network with leading engineering employers committed to inclusivity, as well as engineering professionals who come from similar backgrounds and will be able to advise you.
+There will be panels and presentations by speakers who have been successful in the engineering career path.

-There will be skills sessions with each firm as well as an engineering related team challenge to help everyone make connections.
-For those who want to head down the engineering path, they will build confidence as they connect with peers in the industry.
+We will host skills sessions with various employers, as well as an engineering related team challenge to help everyone make valuable connections.
+For those who want to head down the engineering path, we strongly advise to take advantage of networking opportunities like this, not only because it makes entering the field much easier, but it also works wonders for your confidence!

-There will also be an opportunity for a Panel Q&A to help guide and support those who want to head down this career path.
+The event concludes with a Q&A session to help guide and support those who want to head down this career path.

 targetjobs Editorial advice